 “No one will ever know from what secret I write and the fact that I say so changes nothing.” —Jacques Derrida

 Reading Derrida is no easy task.
 Today, I will show you an easier way of understanding some of the major components to Derrida’s project on “deconstruction”.
-We will be looking at the “problem” of interpretation and why there are infinite interpretations to any texts.
+We will be looking at the problem of interpretation and why there are infinite interpretations to any texts.

-Although this post will be quite “intense” (just like me when I talk about philosophy in real life) and “robust”, it supposes that the reader knows nothing about the history of philosophy, Ferdinand de Saussure’s general linguistics, semiotics and Edmund Husserl’s phenomenology.
+Although this post will be quite “intense” (just like me when I talk about philosophy in real life), it supposes that the reader knows nothing about the history of philosophy, Ferdinand de Saussure’s general linguistics, semiotics and Edmund Husserl’s phenomenology.
 This means that I will be trying to explain Derrida’s thoughts in layman terms, which is not easy.
 Despite my attempts in simplicity, this post will gradually get more difficult and abstract due to the nature of the topic such as time-consciousness and the way you are experiencing this piece of writing.

-An Overview on the “Problem” of Interpretation (Not a Problem)
+An Overview on Interpretation

-Derrida is known for showing that there are infinite number of interpretations in any text (or events).
+Derrida is known for showing that there are infinite number of interpretations to any text or events.
 As soon as any (philosophical) book leaves the original author and gets distributed to its readers, the reader becomes the author where they reproduce their own unique interpretation and meanings of the text.
 What this “meaning” consists of will depend on the reader’s contextual framework that takes place as they read the book.
 Now, suppose that the readers of this first book becomes authors who responds to the original author; and the people who reads this new author’s works becomes authors.
 As a result, we end up creating more books based on our “unique” interpretations of other texts which eventually leads to centuries of books, novels, and every single piece of writing on the planet.

 Since interpretation and meaning is determined by context, in order for me to fully understand the intentions of the original author, there is a demand that I must understand their contextual background or “where they are coming from”.
 Thus, if I want to understand this brand new philosophy book, I will have to read all of these other books to develop a more “accurate” interpretation of the author.
 As a result, I end up chasing the entire history of philosophy because that is what the original author did.
 This is where Derrida takes a jab at philosophy since nearly all philosophy books are a response to other philosophers (and all books are influenced by other books in general—particularly literature).

-Now, the complexity of this lies within the way which language functions differently through different periods of time.
+Now, the complexity lies within the way which language functions differently through different periods of time.
 For example, certain words might appear offensive in today’s usage, while it would be considered normal and polite from another point in history.
 As individuals, we are always fixed and located within a predetermined set of linguistic-structure of our time where these existing syntax, lexicon, conditions, rules and traditions influences the way we interpret texts differently than those who lived in a different space and time.

 Essentially, it is impossible to acquire the entire context of any book since they are based on a “unique” interpretation of the previous (historical) authors, where these authors are based on readings of other authors, and to infinity.
 There is no such thing as an “accurate” interpretation of a book that is identical to the intentionality of the original author—including Derrida’s own “deconstruction” of the text.
 This is the fundamental nature of interpretation regardless of how clear someone’s writing is.
 Even if you read a book closely (i.e. “deconstruction”) the reader will discover the author’s contradictions and the instability / uncertainty of their thoughts.
 At the same time, the reader will also encounter their own interpretive contradictions as they closely read the author’s work.
 When you read Derrida, you are reading him read other people’s works.
 The frustration people get while reading Derrida is part of what he is trying to show you when you close read any text.
 But this does not mean that one cannot establish meaning or interpretation to any readings.
-Rather, and once again, meaning (i.e. truth) is defined and established by a contingent historical framework that is unique to the individual subject which can never be temporally “pinned down” with precision due to the phenomenological experience of time-consciousness.
+Rather, meaning (i.e. truth) is defined and established by a contingent historical framework that is unique to the individual subject which can never be temporally “pinned down” with precision due to the phenomenological experience of time-consciousness.

 On Language: Speech and Writing